-In this post I’ll share on the limited knowledge I’ve on slow jigging which is secondary to my primary form ie. speed jigging.
+In this post I’ll share on the knowledge I’ve gathered on slow jigging which is secondary to my primary form ie. speed jigging.
 In most trips, I’ll usually start off with speed jigging & when there is no take or when I tired out I will switch to slow jigging which is less demanding physically but equally engaging.

 I emphasize all information shared in this blog is just my personal opinion & experience which some may beg to differ 🙂 If you have any thoughts or questions please leave them at the end of this post.